 Back in the day, when you were trying to figure out life after high school, you might’ve believed the lie that loans were the only way to pay for college.
 And now that you’re a college graduate staring at a mountain of debt, you probably wish you would’ve explored other options.
 (If it makes you feel any better, so do I. I’ve totally been there.)

 It might seem like the government created student loan forgiveness programs because they understand the amount of financial stress graduates face as they struggle to pay back those loans.
-Think again.
+So nice of them, right?
+The truth is, forgiveness programs are changing all the time—especially with all the craziness happening in the world right now—making it harder and harder to get those loans forgiven.
+Here’s everything you need to know about these programs and how they actually work.

 What Is Student Loan Forgiveness?

-Student loan forgiveness is the government’s plan to help certain people with their student loan debt.
+Student loan forgiveness is a government plan that first came on the scene in 2007, and it’s designed to help graduates with their student loan debt if they meet certain qualifications.
 A lot of college grads apply for student loan forgiveness through their loan servicer, hoping they won’t have to pay part—or any—of their student loans back.
+If only it were that simple.

-You might’ve also heard of loan cancellation or discharge—so what’s the difference?
+Student loan forgiveness can get confusing, because you might’ve also heard of loan cancellation or discharge—which kind of sounds like the same thing.
+So, what’s the difference?
 Basically, when you don’t have to make any more payments on your loan because of your job, it’s called forgiveness or cancellation.
 When you don’t have to make any more payments on your loan because of other situations, like a permanent disability, it’s called discharge.

-Chances are, you heard the term loan forgiveness tossed around back when you took out those loans and thought, It’s chill.
-I can just get all this debt forgiven later, and I won’t have to worry about it.
+Chances are, you heard these terms tossed around back when you took out your loans and thought, It’s chill.
+I can just get all this debt forgiven or discharged later, and I won’t have to worry about it.

 But let’s take a step back for a minute and look at the facts.
-In reality, the odds of getting your loans forgiven are about the same as winning the lottery.
+In reality, the chances of getting your loans forgiven seem about as predictable as winning the lottery.

-You might think the U.S. Department of Education is coming to the “rescue” through their student loan forgiveness programs.
-The only problem is that their requirements are pretty much up in the air depending on where you work, how many payments you’ve made, and whether or not the government changes the eligibility requirements.
+It might look like the U.S. Department of Education is coming to the “rescue” through their student loan forgiveness programs.
+The only problem is that their requirements are pretty much up in the air depending on where you work, how many payments you’ve made, and whether or not the government changes their mind about who should qualify.

 Student Loan Forgiveness Programs

-Requirements for student loan forgiveness, cancellation and discharge all come under different programs with different criteria.
+Student loan forgiveness/cancellation and discharge all fall under the general umbrella of loan forgiveness but have different criteria.
 Here are three of the most common programs:

 1. Teacher Loan Forgiveness

-If you’re a teacher, you might be able to say “Bye, Felicia” to up to $17,500 of those federal student loans.1 But before you imagine life without that student loan payment, you need to check out their requirements—and then check them again.
+If you’re a teacher, you might be able to say good-bye to up to $17,500 of those federal student loans.1 But before you imagine life without that student loan payment, you need to check out their requirements—and then check them again.
 Here are a few of the requirements:

 - Teach full time for five academic years in a row.